arturhayne/FlightService/README.md

     - Meaningful names
     - Validating domain logic (business decision)
  - Meaningful names: variables, methods have meaningful names preventing any unnecessary comment.
- - Formatting: Classes are following PSR-12 code style.
+ - Formatting: Classes are following PSR code style.
  - Respect of law of demeter: a module should not know the innards od the objects its manipulates.
  - Some Design patterns: Repository, factory method

  ## How to Run the tests
- - docker-compose up -d
- - docker-compose exec web bash
  - composer install
  - vendor/bin/phpunit --testsuite Unit --testdox